 *Includes daily guided hunt*

 A 50% deposit required on all bookings.
 No dates can be held with out a deposit.
 All deposits are non refundable.
-All booked hunts must be completed in the 2014/2015 season.
+All booked hunts must be completed with in the season of booking.

 WHAT ELSE I NEED TO KNOW

 - ALL YOUTH HUNTERS MUST BE ACCOMPANIED BY AN ADULT.

 - A minimum of 6 hunters is needed to have your own guide/field.

 - Trained dogs are only allowed if you have secured your own field with a group of 6 or more.